cyrilletuzi/angular-eslint-injection-context/README.md

 > Where are the tests?

 The tests are already done and passing in the Angular ESLint [Pull Request](https://github.com/angular-eslint/angular-eslint/pull/2892).
-I may migrate them here later, but it takes time and would not provide much value.
+I may migrate them here later, but it takes time.

 ## License